dps923/winter2017/assignments/a5-ict-curriculum.md

 ### Create a controller for the Program list view
 Follow the ExampleList view controller
+Will also supply icons that can be used on the list
 <br>

 ### Create a controller for the Course list view